-Teen students reside at the John Street Residence located at 55 John Street in lower Manhattan.
-The John Street Residence is monitored 24/7 by doorman security.
+Teen students reside in a student residential building in lower Manhattan, monitored 24/7 by doorman security.
 Students live in fully-furnished rooms.
-Rooms include TV with cable, refrigerator, microwave, Internet, air conditioning, and a private bathroom.
+Rooms include refrigerator, microwave, internet, air conditioning, and a private bathroom.

-Snack foods are supplied for each room so students can prepare their own morning meal.
-We provide snack foods like bagels and cream cheese, granola bars, fruit, juice, bread, and peanut butter and jelly.
-For lunch and dinner, students get to explore the surrounding area as long as they check in and out with a counselor.
+We provide snack foods like bagels and cream cheese, granola bars, fruit, and juice.
+For lunch and dinner, students get to explore the surrounding area with their classmates as long as they check in and out with a counselor.

 Any student who has a cell phone must have it on and charged at all times.
-We request that any student who has a cell phone provide the RA’s with the numbers of the phones so that we always have a means of contact.
+We request that any student who has a cell phone provide the RA’s with the phone number so that we always have a means of contact.

-Students are escorted on foot or via public transportation to and from the John Street Residence/NYFA classroom facilities for class and/or shooting.
+Students are escorted on foot or via public transportation to and from the student residential building/NYFA classroom facilities for class and/or shooting.
 Students shoot on location in New York City in crews of 3-4 students and are always supervised by Teaching Assistants during these productions.

 In case of medical emergency, students are taken to the nearest hospital.